Study Abroad

 This program is designed to give student journalists experience in reporting the news in a foreign country.

-In previous years, students in the course have traveled to Brazil, China, Cuba, Greece, Israel, Mexico, Panama, and South Africa.
+In previous years, students in the course have traveled to Brazil, China, Cuba, Estonia, Greece, Israel, Mexico, Panama and South Africa.

 COMM 419H World Media Systems

-The travel component is integrated into the three-credit course COMM419 World Media Systems.
-This course is designed to train you to be a critical thinker with analytical tools to compare and assess media systems in different countries, focus on how political, economic, and socio-cultural environments influence media ownership, news industry, and digital transformation.
-We use an interdisciplinary analytic framework that intermixes media studies, history, politics, and sociology in this course.
+The travel component is integrated into the three-credit course COMM 419H World Media Systems.
+This course is designed to train you to think critically and holistically about the history, culture, and media in Southeastern Europe.
+Through the lens of media, the focus is on how political, economic, and socio-cultural environments influence the intense transformations of Southeast European societies.
+In this course, we use an interdisciplinary analytic framework that intermixes media studies, history, politics, and social theory.

 COMM 437A International Documentary Production

 Students research and produce a short documentary film to be shot during their abroad experience.
-Filming locations have included England, Ireland, Iceland, Peru and Hungary.
+Previous filming locations have included Amsterdam, England, Iceland, Israel, Ireland, Peru and Hungary.
+In spring 2025, students will travel to Mexico City to produce short documentary films.

 Study Abroad